Earplay: Programming dilemma

-Now Earplay had to convince broadcasters that it could produce enough dramas to satisfy a programmer’s requirements.
+Now Earplay had to convince broadcasters that it could produce enough dramas to satisfy a programmer's requirements.
 It produced a package of one-hour dramas introduced by well-known WFMT radio voice, Cary Frumkin.
 Earplay had been distributing its shorter dramas since 1973; however, from 1976 until 1980, it produced its signature dramas of 26-hour long programs each year.
-That’s over 100 original radio dramas.
+That's over 100 original radio dramas.
 At the same time, NPR with John Madden and Tom Voegeli took over the audio version of Star Wars producing it at Sound 80 studios in Minneapolis using the same recording techniques as Earplay.

 The basic question Earplay faced was whether it could survive on station participation only and the answer was ‘no’.
 They tried to recycle their productions, cutting them into 15-minute episodes and reusing older recorded programs.
 Earplay was always expensive by public broadcasting prices.
-At this time a successful commercial radio drama series was running as the CBS Mystery Theatre.
-It was backed by Hyman Brown a very successful producer and director.
+At this time a successful commercial radio drama series was running as the CBS Radio Mystery Theater.
+It was backed by Himan Brown a very successful producer and director.
 Another commercial program at the time (though not as successful) was Elliot Lewis’ Sears Radio Theatre.